hannah-rose/labyrinth/README.md

 # labyrinth

 The goal of this project was to create a fun, engaging, and/or informative simulation or game using the ENVIRO simulator.
-The Labyrinth project is an adaptation of the Greek Myth of Theseus and the Minotaur.
+The Labyrinth project is an adaptation of the Greek myth of Theseus and the Minotaur.
 Theseus enters the Labyrinth in search of the monster, and there he must navigate the maze, slay the Minotaur, and escape to safety.

 ![Maze](maze.png)